 Reynolds, born in Orange County plied the Hudson River with a sloop for two years during the Revolutionary War.
 There are some references that James and Maria were married in Poughkeepsie, and while plausible, we have not found any evidence that this is so.
 The well-known Reynolds family of 19th century Poughkeepsie, involved in shipping and other business, is not related to this James Reynolds, they arrived slightly later.

 Among the more intense rivalries in Washington's cabinet was that of Secretary of State Thomas Jefferson, who would become President, and Secretary of Treasury Alexander Hamilton, who would not.
 In May of 1791, Hamilton’s fierce political enemies, Thomas Jefferson and James Madison, announced they were taking a “vacation,” of sorts, on a “botanical tour” up the Hudson Valley and into New England.
 Jefferson specifically instructed that the "Gazette" which was the political mouthpiece of Hamilton, was delivered along the way while traveling.
-They sent Jefferson’s slave James Hemings (brother of Sally Hemings) to Market Street’s Hendrickson’s Tavern with horses and carriage.
-They remained in New York City to dine with Hamilton rivals Aaron Burr and Chancellor Livingston and then headed to Poughkeepsie by boat.
+They sent Jefferson’s enslaved coachman and "waiter," James Hemings (half-brother of Sally Hemings), to Market Street’s Hendrickson’s Tavern with horses and carriage.
+Jefferson and Madison remained in New York City to dine with Hamilton rivals Aaron Burr and Chancellor Livingston and then headed to Poughkeepsie by boat.
 When Jefferson awoke on Market Street on May 23, 1791, in keeping with a botanical tour, he noted “The White pine [5 leaved] Pitch-pine [3 leaved] Juniper, a shrub with decumbent stems about 8 f. long, with single leaves all-round the stem, and berries used for infusing gin.”
 Then the three departed for Claverack in Columbia County, up the Post Road, largely Route 9 today.
 See "The Northern Journey of Jefferson and Madison" at Founders Online and "Thomas Jefferson Takes a Vacation," American Heritage.

-Hamilton's Market Street Confession of Faith
+Hamilton's Reported Confession of Faith at Hendrickson's

 “Not many months ago I was as you are, doubtful of the truths of Christianity.
 But some circumstances turned my thoughts to the investigation of the subject, and I now think differently.
 I had been in company with some friends of similar sentiments in New York.
 I had indulged in remarks much to the disadvantage of Christians and disparagement of their religion.
 I had gone further than I had ever done in this way.
 Coming home I stood late at night on the steps, waiting for my servant.
 In this moment of stillness, my thoughts returned to what had just passed at my friends and on what I had said there.
 And what if the Christian religion be true after all?
 The thought certainly was natural and It produced in my bosom the most alarming feelings.
 I was conscious that I had never examined it--not even with the attention which a small retaining fee requires in civil cases.
 In this I hold myself bound to make up my mind according to the law of evidence; and shall nothing be done of this sort in a question that involves the fate of man’s immortal being?
 Where everything is at stake shall I bargain all without inquiry?
 Willfully blinding my own eyes shall I laugh at that, which, if true will laugh me to scorn in the day of judgement?
 These questions did not allow me to sleep quietly.
 In the morning I sent to my friends the clergy for such books as treated on the evidence of Christianity.
 I read them and the result is, I believe the religion of Christians to be the truth, that Jesus Christ is the Son of God--that he made an atonement for our sins by his death, and that He rose for our justification.”